All employees must be given a written statement of their particulars of employment.

 Moreover, GDPR has placed further obligations on employers to review their practices in relation to employee (and customer, supplier) data, shoring up the rights of data subjects, while also requiring companies to put in place adequate technical and organisational measures to enable them to protect employee personal data and promptly respond to data subject requests including access, erasure and portability.
 And in this way, companies are compelled to audit current systems and practices (or set up new systems and practices) to ensure that these meet the requirements under GDPR.

 Business practices over time

-During the course of an employment relationship where duties develop and change over time, or business practices become more defined and embedded within the organisation, other documents such as the staff handbook, collective agreements, offer letters or side letters, as well as oral exchanges and conduct including internal communications to the workforce, may further redefine the specific terms of the employment contract.
+Over the course of an employment relationship, duties develop and change over time.
+Business practices become more defined and embedded within the organisation.
+Other documents such as the staff handbook, collective agreements, offer letters or side letters, as well as oral exchanges and conduct including internal communications to the workforce, may further redefine the specific terms of the employment contract.

 To discuss employment contracts in your organisation, contact expert Employment team now.